skuethe/grafana-oss-team-sync/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created because the build-in "team sync" in Grafana is an [enterprise feature](https://grafana.com/docs/grafana/v12.0/introduction/grafana-enterprise/#team-sync) and only usable with an appropriate license key.
-This is where `grafana-oss-team-sync` comes into play - it is a FOSS tool to help you achive the same functionality as the "team sync" feature.
+I created this project to get more experience with Golang and because the Grafana build-in **Team Sync** is an [enterprise feature][1] and as such only usable with an appropriate license key.
+This is where `grafana-oss-team-sync` can help you - it is a FOSS tool to help you create **teams**, **users** and even **folders** in Grafana and keep them (and their permissions) in sync with your configured source.

+Sources are setup as plugins, which can be easily extended to others in the future.
+Currently the following sources are supported:
+- **Entra ID** (formerly "Azure Active Directory")

 ### Current feature list

 The list of features include:

-- search your enterprise solution for specific `groups` and create them as `teams` in your Grafana instance
+- search your `source` for specific `groups` and create them as `teams` in your Grafana instance
-- (optional) create `accounts` linked to each source group as `users` in your Grafana instance
+- (optional) create `users` from each group in your Grafana instance
-- (optional) create specific `folders` in your Grafana instance and add groups to the folders `permission` list as either a `viewer`, `editor` or `admin` role
+- (optional) create `folders` from config in your Grafana instance and add groups to the `permission` list as either a `viewer`, `editor` or `admin` role

 ### Backlog feature list